limpkin/mooltipass/README.md

 Not at all, as the Mooltipass system is exactly like your chip and pin card: 3 false tries will permanently block the smart card and make credential decryption impossible.

 **Why do I need different passwords for different websites?**
-Websites are compromised on a daily basis.
+Web sites are compromised on a daily basis.
 If you are using the same password for different websites, one attacker could use a password he discovered on all of them.

 **Why do you need an OLED screen?**
 An offline password keeper needs to provide a way to prevent *impersonation*.
 The user has to check that the website/service he's approving the credential sending for is the same that the website/service he's currently visiting/using, as a malicious program could emit forged requests.
 Moreover, having a display allows the user to operate the Mooltipass without the browser plugin using our dedicated touch interface.